-A Journal of Recovery Efforts in the U.S. Virgin Islands: Entry for September 19, 2017
+A journal of recovery efforts in U.S. Virgin Islands: September 19, 2017

 Recovery efforts in the Virgin Islands in the aftermath of massive Hurricane Irma have been interrupted by preparations for Hurricane Maria, the second major storm to hit the area in two weeks.
 Maria is entering the area today and is expected to impact all three of the main islands severely.